MahmoudAli9316/vidly/README.md

 # vidly

-This is a react project
+This is a react project.
+I also used Bootstrape, lodash and fontawesome